eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-3/step-01.md

 So, to access your application, you need to concatenate:

 - PORT: http (==not https==)
-- HOST/PORT: copy your DNS
+- HOST/PORT: copy it from the terminal

 In the example above, my application URL would be: